xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 You can view the change details at [this article's Git history](https://github.com/xen0n/xen0n.github.io/commits/main/content/posts/tinkering/loongarch-faq.en.md).

+* 2022-02-21: (English version only) Added note on the meanings of "loong" and "Loongson".
 * 2022-02-20: Added translation to English; synced wording adjustments and layout tweaks with the Chinese original.
 * 2022-02-15: Adjusted wording.
 * 2022-02-13: Adjusted wording; added information about instruction formats and assembly language.